microsoft/vscode-github-triage-actions/README.md

 ```

 ### Locker
-Lock issues and PRs that have been closed and not updated for some time.
+Lock issues and/or PRs that have been closed and not updated for some time.

 ```yml
 inputs: